kybetter/ace-mock/README.md

 # or
 $ ace-mock --port=8080
 ```
-Then it will start a service to serve at:`http://localhost:12345`address.
+Then it will start a service to serve at:`http://localhost:12345`address in default.

 Now, you can browse this page and set your api.